rollup/rollup/docs/command-line-interface/index.md

 ### `--no-stdin`

 Do not read files from `stdin`.
 Setting this flag will prevent piping content to Rollup and make sure Rollup interprets `-` and `-.[ext]` as a regular file names instead of interpreting these as the name of `stdin`.
 See also [Reading a file from stdin](#reading-a-file-from-stdin).

+### `-v`/`--version`

+Print the installed version number.

+### `--waitForBundleInput`

+This will not throw an error if one of the entry point files is not available.
+Instead, it will wait until all files are present before starting the build.
+This is useful, especially in watch mode, when Rollup is consuming the output of another process.

+### `-w`/`--watch`

+Rebuild the bundle when its source files change on disk.

+_Note: While in watch mode, the `ROLLUP_WATCH` environment variable will be set to `"true"` by Rollup's command line interface and can be checked by other processes.
+Plugins should instead check [`this.meta.watchMode`](../plugin-development/index.md#this-meta), which is independent of the command line interface._

 ### `--watch.onStart <cmd>`, `--watch.onBundleStart <cmd>`, `--watch.onBundleEnd <cmd>`, `--watch.onEnd <cmd>`, `--watch.onError <cmd>`